 Check your credit again 30-60 days after disputing errors.
 If any of the disputed inaccuracies remain, contact the creditor to further your dispute and determine if the item can be taken off your credit profile.
 If you want to tell your side of the story, forward a written request to the credit reporting agency to have a consumer statement added to your credit file.

-4. If you have no credit history, or need to rebuild your credit, open a secured credit card account.
+- If you have no credit history, or need to rebuild your credit, open a secured credit card account.
 You pay a deposit, which sets the limit of your card, then use it like a regular credit card.
 The secured credit card provider reports your payment habits to the credit bureau(s), so you will be able to gain points with an account in good standing.
-Choose from a Home Trust Secured VISA or a Peoples Trust Secured MasterCard.
+Choose from a Home Trust Secured VISA.